D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Evaluation

-\textbf{Applicability result.} Our evaluation shows that out of 1,968 functions in our evaluation program set, \syss can test 79.9\% (1,573) of these functions, i.e., generate the symbolic models of these functions from the binary without errors.
-To understand the limitation, we randomly select 50 functions where \syss fails and manually analyze them. \Cref{applisyss} categorizes the failures encountered by \syss and reports their occurrence frequency.
+\textit{Applicability result.} \syss successfully finishes the accuracy check of 80.7\% (1,573/1,948) of functions, i.e., generates the symbolic models of these functions and gets the result from the \texttt{SMT} solver without errors.
+To understand the limitation, we randomly sample 50 functions, where \syss fails, without replacement, and manually analyze them. \Cref{applisyss} categorizes the failures encountered by \syss and reports their occurrence frequency.
 These errors fall into three categories: (1) Errors from the underlying tool, e.g., bugs in angr or incorrect identification of function boundaries when encountering no‑return calls, (2) Timeout due to the scale of a function, and (3) Internal errors of \syss, e.g., unsupported floating‑point instructions.

-\textbf{Precision result.} We evaluate the precision of \syss by randomly sampling 100 functions from the 1,573 that \syss can analyze and manually compare each LLM-generated output against its original binary’s semantics to verify whether the decision made by \syss was correct. \Cref{tab:scoresyss} presents our results in terms of accuracy, precision, recall, and F1 score.
-Our analysis uncovers that: {1} False positives occur because the memory model of \syss allocates fresh memory addresses for symbolized pointers.
+\textit{Precision result.} We evaluate the precision of \syss by randomly sampling 100 functions without replacement from the 1,573 that \syss can analyze, and manually compare each LLM-generated output against its original binary’s semantics to verify whether the decision made by \syss was correct. \Cref{tab:scoresyss} presents our results in terms of accuracy, precision, recall, and F1 score.
+Our analysis uncovers that: (1) False positives occur because the memory model of \syss allocates fresh memory addresses for symbolized pointers.
 Even when the generated code is semantically correct, the values of pointers differ from those in the original binary, causing the symbolic executor to report a spurious mismatch.
-(2) False negatives occur because we assume all external function calls return zero.
-When using a default return value in a conditional instruction, one branch will never be explored during the symbolic execution of the binary.
-If the LLM’s output omits code for those unvisited branches, \syss cannot detect the discrepancy and thus overlooks the error.
+(2) False negatives occur because we assume all external function calls return a constant value.
+When using a constant return value in a conditional instruction, one branch may never be explored during the symbolic execution of the binary.
+However, since users can vary the assumed constant, rerunning \syss with multiple return values may exercise most branches and thus eliminate these false negatives.